TaylorVellios/NYC_CitiBike/README.md

 * Where bike-share stations are most used, where they are most in-demand
 * Gender demographics of users and how they use bike-sharing services

-A possibly significant downside to this dataset provided by CitiBike is the lack of unique user ID information.</br>
+A possible downside to this dataset provided by CitiBike is the lack of unique user ID information.</br>
 From what we have discovered, CitiBike Subscribers are mostly locals who are using these bikes to get to and from subway stations and locations within a 5-6min ride.</br>
-For individual Subscribers that take up to two rides a day, up to 5 times a week for work, (despite the large number of rides taken by Subscribers), there is a chance that unique Customers outnumber unique Subscribers.</br>
+For individual Subscribers that take up to two rides a day, up to 5 times a week, (despite the large number of rides taken by Subscribers), there is a chance that unique Customers outnumber unique Subscribers.</br>

 We have already determined that a significant amount of Customers are recreational riders, likely from out of town.</br>
 Therefore, the percentage of Unique Users to Total Rides for Customers must certainly be closer to 1:1 compared to Subscribers.</br>